ipv6tech/cloud-networking-101/lab/lab5.md

 ## Objective

-Establish connectivity between the Internet2 Virtual Router that you build in [Lab 1](lab1.md) with the CSPs of your choice.
+Establish connectivity between the Internet2 Virtual Router, that you build in [Lab 1](lab1.md), and the CSPs of your choice.

+There are steps included for each CSP that you wish to build a dedicated connection with below.

 <br>